lq782655835/cache-manage-js/README.md

 # Cache-Manage
-a fast and sample js cache manage
+a uniform and sample js cache manage

 ## Install
 ``` bash